jomorlier/ScientificComputing/README.md

 Have a look to [Course2](https://github.com/jomorlier/ScientificComputing/blob/master/SystemIdentification/Course2.md)

 ## Python Programming
-Begining of november with RP
-Have a look to [Course3](https://github.com/jomorlier/ScientificComputing/blob/master/PythonProgramming/Course3.md)
+4th of november 2020 2 hours course with RP [For SUPAERO's Project] Have a look to [Course3](https://github.com/jomorlier/ScientificComputing/blob/master/PythonProgramming/Course3.md)